midonet/midonet/docs/networking-basics.md

 The part of a computer which is responsible for digitizing, framing, and address-checking Ethernet traffic is the *NIC* (network interface card).
-A NIC which doesn't address-check (and so receives all traffic on the segment, even that intended for a different recipient) is called *promiscuous*.
+A NIC which doesn't address-check (and so receives all traffic on the segment, even that intended for a different recipient) is said to be operating in *promiscuous mode*.

 A forwarding element which knows which Ethernet addresses are on which links is called an *Ethernet switch*.
 A switch typically determines